cfowlie/ECSE420/Assignment_3/report.md

 4.2) See ParallelMatrixVectorMultiply.java.

 4.3) See MatrixMultiplyTest.java.
-For the Parellel operation, there were 32 threads used.
-The runtime we got was 8.576 seconds for Sequential, and 0.397 for Parallel execution.
-That is a speedup of 8.576/0.397=21.60.
+For the Parellel operation, there were 16 threads used.
+For a matrix of size 2048x2048, threading is too inefficient .
+The parallel's threads' overhead is too large to create a speedup on a matrix that small.
+However, we did get a small speedup on a 8192x8192 matrix: 0.0364 for sequential, and 0.0293 for Parallel.
+That is a speedup of 0.0364/0.0293=1.24

-4.4)
+4.4) There is no critical in our implementation as all threads write to separate sections of the result array (vector) and therefore no locking is needed.

+As for our work, we set the matrix division threshold dynamically using matrix size and number of threads such that each submatri is of even size.
+This allows for maximum parallelization & maximum speedup.

+Overall, unless you're doing extremely large calculations, parallelization is not worth it for matrix by vector multiplication as the sequential method is fast enough such that the thread overhead is too significant for the parallel method to create any real speedup.